Stick, Matse from Peru (SKU 0937)

 Nu-Nu, a traditional hunting powder and powerful snuff is used alongside and during Kambo ceremonies in the Amazon by many tribes including the Matses.
 It contains a sacred mix of powerful jungle herbs.
 Guayusa (Ilex Guayusa) is made into a stimulating tea and drank by the Matses during Nu-Nu and Kambo ceremonies to keep energised and awake during the long nights in practise.
 Palo Santo (Bursera graveolens) a powerful incense wood, is now increasingly widely used in Kambo treatments, to help expel negative energies and toxins from the body by waving the smoke directly under the face of the patient while under the influence of the Kambo venom.

 Because of its beneficial properties on the healing of wounds and preventing scar tissue, Sangre de Drago is an essential tool for a Kambo practitioner.
 Applied to the burns upon conclusion of the ceremony, Sangre de Drago protects the healing burn by covering it with an antibacterial layer.
 When dried up it completely closes the wound.
 Taspine is the active alkaloid responsible for the wound healing and antibacterial effect.

-NEVER use kambo without first being introduced and initiated by an experienced Kambo treatment provider, or an experienced user.
+NEVER use Kambo without first being introduced and initiated by an experienced Kambo treatment provider, or an experienced user.
 And do proper research.
-Most importantly: drink 1 to 1.5 iters of water 10 minuttes prior and during apllication of the venom.
+Most importantly: drink 1 to 1.5 iters of water 10 minutes prior and during apllication.